 Delete: We may cancel or pause the deployment by deleting the deployment before its completion.

 In Kubernetes, Dashboard serves as a user interface.
 For deploying the containerized applications on a Kubernetes cluster.
 We can use the dashboard to fetch the outline of the application, and also to create or alter particular Kubernetes resources.

-With the help of Kubernetes Dashboard, we can extend the deployment, Start rolling update, etc.
+With the help of the Kubernetes Dashboard, we can extend the deployment, Start rolling updates, etc.

 By using the following command, we can install the dashboard

-To secure the data of the cluster, we deploy the dashboard with a least RBAC Configuration.
+To secure the data of the cluster, we deploy the dashboard with the least RBAC Configuration.
 By executing the following command, we can access the Dashboard through the command-line tool of kubectl: